Red Garters (album)

 Red Garters is an LP album of songs by Rosemary Clooney (and others, especially Guy Mitchell) from the movie of the same name, released by Columbia Records in 1954.

 The album was reissued, combined with the 1954 Rosemary Clooney album Irving Berlin's White Christmas, on compact disc by Collectables Records on June 12, 2001.

+It received a rating of three and a half stars from AllMusic.

 Track listing

 All songs are written by Jay Livingston and Ray Evans.